Facets-cloud/Readme-Documentation/docs/Example Guides/deploy-a-simple-flask-application.md

 We have a very simple flask application written in python.
 The application currently has two routes configured.

 1. <code>/</code> returns a message <code>Hello World</code> and
 2. <code>/healthz</code> returns an empty string.
-This route is configured to implement liveness checks for the application. :point-down:
+This route is configured to implement liveness checks for the application. :point_down:

 ```python
 from flask import Flask